mahozad/buyt/README.md

 - [x] Convert the main screen layout to ConstraintLayout and animate it (it seems possible with the help of guidelines)
 - [x] Add feature to select a date to see its costs
 - [ ] Wrap the text *Already bought* in a button (or a rectangle around it) to indicate it's clickable
+- [ ] When user adds a new item, somehow indicate that the item was added
+- [ ] Update the string "کالای ... حذف شد" to "... حذف شد"
+- [ ] In already bought section show a prompt in the store dialog when there is no store
 - [ ] For application first run add some placeholder items and explain in the item title how to delete them and so on
 - [ ] Show extended stats about items (most purchased items, most expensive items and so on) and stores
 - [ ] Reimplement the item suggestion popup